lkndl/typst-bioinfo-thesis/modules/template.typ

     }),
     // footer: get-pagination(args.pagination-align)
   )
-  // the intro maybe should start on a right-hand side, but in any case the right-hand pages must be "odd"! pagebreak(to: "odd")
+  // the intro should start on a right-handed page pagebreak(weak: true, to: "odd")
-  //empty-page()
+  // set the page numbering to its main body format set page(numbering: "1")
-  set page(numbering: "1")
+  // and re-start the count
   counter(page).update(1)

   // *now* fix the show rule to require a pagebreak before any new chapter, until https://github.com/typst/typst/issues/2841 is resolved